 Last is hopeful to soon add CCC to the end of its name by incorporating Fire-ED Interactive as a Community Contribution Corporation (C3), a relatively new organizational structure under Canadian business law.
 “The C3 provides a vehicle with the potential to inject investor capital from the private sector into areas normally dominated by government and charity.

 Part regular for-profit corporation and part non-profit organization, a C3 is required to contribute 60 percent of its profits to qualified charitable causes.
-“By making PCI a C3 entity we can then readily donate our teaching tools to fire departments and communities that don’t have the funds to purchase the resources on their own,” said Last.
+“By making Fire-ED a C3 entity we can then readily donate our teaching tools to fire departments and communities that don’t have the funds to purchase the resources on their own,” said Last.

-Any investor in Fire-ED is going to help develop an impact business that’s revolutionizing the way fire and life safety education should be done.
+Any sponsor of Fire-ED is going to help develop an impact business that’s revolutionizing the way fire and life safety education should be done.
 We’ve got a Direct Teaching Model–of which the Fire-ED “Fully Involved” Teaching Tool is central–that will bring prevention education to more people, more often, and for less money than traditional teaching methods.